Decreasing subsequences and Viennot for oscillating tableaux

 \begin{lem} A Viennot diagram contains a length $r$ decreasing sequence of $c$-colored inner corners if and only if it contains a length $r+1$ decreasing sequence of $c$-colored outer corners. \end{lem}

-Indeed, as observed above, a length $r$ decreasing sequence of $c_i$-colored outer corners is also a length $r$ decreasing sequence of $c_{i-1}$-colored inner corners.
-Thus, the lemma allows us to construct a length $r+1$ decreasing sequence of $c_{i-1}$-colored outer corners from a length $r$ decreasing sequence of $c_i$-colored outer corners, \emph{and} vice-versa.
-If the color $c_\ell$ appears, we can choose one $c_\ell$-colored outer corner and iteratively apply the claim to obtain a length $\ell$ decreasing sequence of $c_1$-colored outer corners.
-Conversely, given a length $\ell$ decreasing sequence of $c_1$-colored outer corners, we can run the procedure in reverse to obtain one $c_\ell$-colored outer corner, implying that the color $c_{\ell}$ appears in the diagram.

-We now prove the lemma.
-Note that each $c$-colored inner corner $\ic = (t,b)$ determines two associated $c$-colored outer corners $l(\ic) = (l(t),b)$ and $d(\ic) = (t,d(b))$ with $l(t) < t$ and $d(b) < b$, which are obtained by following the horizontal and vertical segments meeting $\ic$ $l$eftward and $d$ownward until they arrive at outer corners.
-These outer corners necessarily exist, since the $c$-colored lattice path never leaves the first quadrant, thus cannot travel leftward or downward from an inner corner indefinitely.
+\begin{proof} Note that each $c$-colored inner corner $\ic = (t,b)$ determines two associated $c$-colored outer corners $l(\ic) = (l(t),b)$ and $d(\ic) = (t,d(b))$ with $l(t) < t$ and $d(b) < b$, which are obtained by following the shadow line meeting $\ic$ $l$eftward and $d$ownward until they arrive at outer corners.
+These outer corners necessarily exist, since the $c$-colored shadow line never leaves the first quadrant, thus cannot travel leftward or downward from an inner corner indefinitely.

 Now, suppose that a Viennot diagram contains a length $r$ decreasing sequence $\ic_1 , \ldots , \ic_r$ of $c$-colored inner corners, and write $\ic_j = (t_j,b_j)$.
 For $1 \leq j \leq r+1$, consider the following subsets: